-In spite of the fact that critics have found valid problems with some of the questions asked in the Pew Forum’s September 2010 “U.S. Religious Knowledge Survey,” for example, questions dealing with world religions, especially since world religions’ foundational tenets, practices, history, and famous religious figures have nothing to do with what actually is written in Christians’ Holy Bible, the sad truth is that this survey is spot on about many American Christians, in this 21st-century.
+When The Pew Forum on Religion & Public Life released its September 28, 2010 “U.S. Religious Knowledge Survey,” many American Christians readily argued the survey’s findings: Atheists, agnostics, Jews, and Mormons outscored evangelical Protestants, mainline Protestants, and mainline Catholics “on questions about the core teachings, history and leading figures of major world religions” (U.S. Religious Knowledge Survey, Executive Summary).
+Now, in spite of the fact that critics have found valid problems with some of the questions asked in the “U.S. Religious Knowledge Survey,” for example, questions dealing with world religions, especially since world religions’ fundamental tenets, practices, history, and famous religious figures have nothing to do with what actually is written in Christians’ Holy Bible, the sad truth is that this survey is spot on about many American Christians, in this 21st century.
 Truly, too many of these Christians are living in both a biblically and a doctrinally illiterate culture.